sr-stanley/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

 This guide walks you through installing and configuring **osTicket v1.15.8** on Windows using **IIS, PHP and MySQL**.
-Each step includes a brief explination of why it is important.
+Each step includes a brief explanation of why it is important.

 <h2>Environments and Technologies Used</h2>